CyrusMoreno/alpacas-r-socute/index.md

 *The device user 1503960366 has an upward trend and there is no indication that our user is overworked.
 This trend is similar to other users.
 It is also important to note that our device detected and count how long a user remain on rest to high activity.

-#### Takeaways
+#### Takeaway
-The selling points here is that it effective in helping user to adapt a healthier and active lifestyle without affecting what you want to do in your life.
+The selling point here is that it effective in helping user to adapt a healthier and active lifestyle without affecting what you want to do in your life.